Leigh Anne Tuohy: Personal life

-Tuohy married her husband Sean Tuohy in 1982.
-They have three children.
-Their adopted son Michael Oher is a former National Football League offensive lineman.
+Tuohy married her husband Sean Tuohy, an Irish American, in 1982, and they live in Memphis, Tennessee.
+They have two children and were reported to have had Oher sign a conservatorship (not adoption) when he turned 18 years old.
+Oher later went on to be an offensive lineman in the National Football League.

 Their daughter Collins Tuohy was a state champion pole vaulter and a cheerleader at the University of Mississippi.
 Their son Sean "SJ" Tuohy, Jr. played basketball for the Loyola Greyhounds.
-Tuohy and her husband live in Memphis, Tennessee.